-- Write an account of the conversation, as accurately as possible trying to use the individuals own language, statements and quotes; use their words and record precisely what has been alleged/happened. - 2.
-Use the Safeguarding Concern Report Form. - 3.
+- Write an account of the conversation, as accurately as possible trying to use the individual's own language, statements and quotes; use their words and record precisely what has been alleged/happened. - 2.
+Record the concern via the CURA system. - 3.
 Be as factual as possible what did they say happened, when, and to whom (remember other persons may be involved and at risk too). - 4.
 Include the date/time they spoke to you and the date/time you wrote your record. - 5.
 Include the names of any people who are present during the disclosure. - 6.
 A brief description of any injuries, which are visible or alleged. - 7.
 The individuals preferred action. - 8.
-Forward your report via the Safeguarding Reporting Procedure.

-Remember that it is not for GC staff to decide whether or not a suspicion, allegation or claim is true.
+Remember that it is not for GC colleague to decide whether or not a suspicion, allegation or claim is true.